-Freedom Gate is a church founded in Tempe, Arizona.
+Freedom Gate is a church founded in Tempe, Arizona, and relocated to Mesa, Arizona in 2018.
 Our services include Bible based preaching and teaching, dynamic worship, kingdom ministry, great fellowship, focused ministry for young adults, children and youth – truly a heart for the young and the old.
 We are multi-cultural and trans-generational.

 We have a set of beliefs that is at the foundation of our faith.
 Here you’ll find what FG believes about Jesus, The Holy Spirit, and more.

 Vision & Values

 Our Vision is what we aim to be.
 Our Values are what’s important to us on the journey.